mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 The documentation provides step-by-step instructions for setting up the API key as an environment variable, on operating systems including Windows and MacOS.

 __Set the base URL (optional)__

-You might need to provide the base URL if you are using a custom OpenAI resource endpoint.
+You might need to give the base URL if you are using a custom OpenAI resource endpoint.

 The API base URL used for the OpenAI connector is set to `https://api.openai.com/v1` by default.
 If you are using a custom API endpoint, for example, if your organization has a designated API gateway,